elusivecodes/FyreServer/README.md

 - `$options` is an array containing configuration options.
     - `baseUri` is a string representing the base URI to use.
+    - `method` is a string representing the request method, and will default to the server request method.
     - `body` is a string representing the request body, and will default to the value of `php://input`.
+    - `headers` is an array containing headers to set, and will default to the server headers.
     - `defaultLocale` is a string representing the default locale, and will default to the system default.
     - `supportedLocales` is an array containing the supported locales.
+    - `protocolVersion` is a string representing the protocol version, and will default to "*1.1*".

 ```php
 $request = new ServerRequest($options);